Port Adelaide Football Club: Club songs

-Since March 2014, Port Adelaide has used "Never Tear Us Apart" by the Australian band INXS as the club's unofficial anthem leading up to the opening bounce at its new home of Adelaide Oval.
+Since March 2014, Port Adelaide has used "Never Tear Us Apart" by the Australian band INXS as the club's unofficial anthem leading up to the opening bounce.
 The song is used as a reference to the various and unique difficulties the club faced when trying to enter the AFL, primarily in regards to the separation of its SANFL and AFL operations.
-Port Adelaide's use of the song stemmed from a trip the club took to Anfield in November 2012 while they were in England to play an exhibition match against the Western Bulldogs.
-Seeing the Anfield crowd's rendition of "You'll Never Walk Alone", Matthew Richardson, Port's general manager of marketing and consumer business, sought to replicate the pre-match experience.
-During a meeting in mid 2013, the idea of an anthem was raised; various songs were suggested, including "Power and the Passion" by Midnight Oil and "Power to the People" by John Schumann.
-"Never Tear Us Apart" by INXS was suggested by Port Adelaide's events manager, Tara MacLeod, and the song was accepted, as it resonated with the Power's history: when the Power entered the AFL in 1997, it was forced to cut ties with its traditional base, the Port Adelaide Magpies, forming separate administrations and causing division amongst supporters.
-Initially the song was introduced to coincide with the 60-second countdown before the start of a match, with the music playing over the top of a video montage.
+Port Adelaide's use of the song stems from a trip the club took to Anfield in November 2012.
+The song was adopted to replicate the pre-match anthem used by Liverpool F.C, which was highly praised by the Port Adelaide playing group.
+Initially, the song was introduced to coincide with the 60-second countdown before the start of a match, with the music playing over the top of a video montage.
 The song proved to be a success among the fans, with them adopting the song as well as raising scarves above their heads as the song was being sung.